 - Closeemail and IM programs not being used for the presentation.

-- Do not use a photograph for a Connect room background (as illustrated below).
+- Do not use a photograph for a Connect room background.

-- Solid white backgrounds with simple corporate logos work best (as illustrated below).
+- Solid white backgrounds with simple corporate logos work best.

 - Remove any photo backgrounds on your computer desktop.

 - Close Outlook and other programs not in use.
-Avoid embarrassing pop-ups.
+Avoid embarrassing pop-up windows or dialog boxes.

-- Don't crowd the view (as illustrated below).
+- Don't crowd the view.
 Make sure to have one application open at a time.

 - Don't keep attendees waiting.
 Have applications open and ready to demonstrate.